pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Please note that METIS requires undirected, homogenous graph as input, but :class:`~torch_geometric.distributed.Partitoner` performs necessary processing steps to parition heterogenous data objects with correct distribution and indexing.

 .. figure:: ../_figures/DGL_metis.png
     :align: center
     :width: 60%
     :alt: Example of graph partitioning with METIS algorithm.

-**Figure 2:** Generate graph partitions with HALO vertices (the vertices with different colors from majority of the vertices in the partition).
+    Generate graph partitions with HALO vertices (the vertices with different colors from majority of the vertices in the partition).
 Source: `DistDGL paper. <https://arxiv.org/pdf/2010.05337.pdf>`_

 Provided example script `partition_graph.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/partition_graph.py>`_ demonstrates the partitioning for homogenous ``ogbn-products``, ``Reddit`` , and heterogenous: ``ogbn-mag``, ``MovieLens`` datasets.
 The :class:`~torch_geometric.distributed.Partitoner` can process temporal attributes of both nodes and edges which is presented in the ``MovieLens`` dataset partitioning.